 - Contribute to the conference goals through interaction with other researchers and

-The consortium will be organized as a single track, with about 8 to 12 presentations by the students, whose applications have been selected by the Student Consortium chairs.
+The consortium will be organized as a single track, with 8 to 12 presentations by the students, whose applications have been selected by the Student Consortium chairs.
 Support funding for complimentary/reduced conference registration, and a partial reimbursement of travel/accommodation expenses for the participants is currently being sought.

 Submission Guidelines and Notes

 - Who can participate: Current MS and PhD graduate students who would benefit from

 - Format: Student consortium papers should consist of a single PDF file that includes the

 It is essential to ensure that the submission is complete and in accordance with the

 format and guidelines.
 Because the Student Consortium Committee expects to receive a

 large number of applications, submissions that do not meet these requirements will be